-PHASED AND INTEGRATED DELIVERY

-Our delivery models for health and nutrition interventions begin with core and contextualised interventions (Phase I) and then build on integrated activities over time to address the wider local causes of illness and malnutrition (Phase II).
-In emergency contexts, delivery focuses on urgent survival needs, while maintaining focus on the prevention and reduction of illness and death.

 HOUSEHOLD, COMMUNITY AND NATIONAL-LEVEL APPROACHES

 Focus primary health and nutrition education and behaviour change at the household level, empowering caregivers to keep themselves and their children healthy.

 Build the capacity of community groups to address and monitor local causes of illness, death and malnutrition; advocate for quality health service delivery and monitor home-based care services.